EggYouKnow/qPHA/README.md

 # Installation Guide:
 Two ways to use qPHA:
-1. Unzip the `qPHA.zip` and run `qPHA.exe` in '/qPHA' folder.
+1. Unzip the `qPHA.zip` and run `qPHA.exe`.

 2. run ./Python/qPHA.py with Python 3.

-It takes few seconds to run the `qPHA.exe`.
+It takes few seconds to run the `qPHA`.
+Please ignore the protection report from windows defender and continue to run the software.

 # How to Use
 1. Save experimental data to a .csv file.
 Use the same format as the **Demo** file 'Import_data-sample.csv'.
 For the points need prediction, please fill the PHA (%) with 'NaN'. (**Note**: Use 'Save as' function of Excel to save the input .csv file, even after editing a .csv file)